Skip to main content

 Application Forms & Process:

-An application form can be obtained from the nearest district or area office of the N.S.
-Department of Transportation and Infrastructure Renewal.
+An application form can be obtained from the nearest district or area office of the Department of Public Works.
 When completed, it is submitted to the Area Manager.

 If all requirements are met and the application is approved, the applicant will be notified by telephone.